Your Kenyan Safari Experience

 The other alternative would be to stay at a safari camp situated in a private conservancy, where it is possible to escape the crowds and experience the African wilderness without the presence of other tourist vehicles.
 Private conservancies were pioneered back in 1997 by Porini Camps, and their owner/Managing Director Jack Grieves-Cook.
 The local tribal communities living alongside the National Parks and reserves are encouraged to set aside areas of their land as a wildlife conservancy, which benefits many different parties.

 For example, local community members are employed as staff in the camps that are then able to set up in the conservancy; the tribal community earns an income from leasing their land to the conservancy and they also earn a proportion of the tourism income subsequently generated by the camps who supply a high quality safari experience; and the land creates wildlife dispersal areas outside of the Parks and reserves which increases wildlife numbers and species variety, and regenerates vegetation.
+There are no physical boundaries between the national reserves and the conservancies so the wildlife is free to roam unhindered.

 Also, because you are outside the boundaries of the National Parks and reserves, night drives from the camp after dinner in search of nocturnal animals such as ardvaark, or leopards hunting by moonlight, are a highlight of a stay in one of these camps.
+Guided bush walks are also possible - you normally head out early in the morning with a guide, and walk for a few hours before stopping in the bush for a 'bush breakfast'.
+You are then driven back to the camp.

 With the camps being staffed by the local community, this also gives guests the unique opportunity to interact with staff members and learn about their culture.